JoarSabel/Ezpresso/README.md

   - [x] Presentations have users associated with them
   - [x] Can load all of the users presentations to the page
     - [x] They lead to the editor when clicked
+  - [ ] If not logged in...do something else?
-- [ ] Make a presenter page, where you can present one slide at a time.
+- [x] Make a presenter page, where you can present one slide at a time.
   - [x] Make homepage/landingpage
+  - [x] Load a specific presentation onto new page
+    - [x] Make a layout with the slides and next and prev buttons
-  - [x] Load all the presentations with the current user
+  - [x] Can cycle the slides with buttons and arrows.
+  - [ ] Improve styling...
+- [ ] Editor
-  - [ ] If not logged in...do something else?
+  - [ ] Add support for images
 - [ ] Do some sort of audio to text conversion for when you want to practice speaking.
   - [ ] deps <> Bumblebee
   - [ ] Some way to deal with audio (Membrane?)